What will I study?

 Your major structure

-In your first and second year you will complete subjects that are prerequisites for your major as well as other science core, science elective and breadth studies.
+In your first and second years you will complete subjects that are prerequisites for your major, including earth sciences and chemistry subjects.

 Explore this major